kylemanna/cleanhawk250/README.md

 #### Electrical Tape

 Electrical tape is a critical requirement to insulate parts mounted on the PCB (i.e. KISS ESCs) to prevent wearing through the solder mask.
+I stick to [3M Super33](http://amzn.com/B00004WCCL).

 #### Cable Ties